FreeCAD/FPA/_programs/FPADF_Announcement.md

 *Funding approved 27 August 2024.*

 Chris will continue his work on homebrew builds of FreeCAD.
 This time, he will update the homebrew-freecad tap to link against Python v3.12 and Qt v6 when creating the build.
 The project is expected to take a few weeks to complete.
 Chris was awarded a grant of USD $2,000 for the project.

-### Aleksandr Prokudin (@prokoudine): Blog Maintenance

-*Funding approved 2 July 2024.*

-Aleksandr will post weekly recaps of FreeCAD development and write 2 to 4 additional news posts a month.
-The contract is for 1 year, with monthly payouts of EUR 500.

 ### Pieter Hijma (@pieterhijma): Improve C++ API Documentation